-Load an Exposure Compensation [PRE] file on the next node as needed.
+For the first node, load an Exposure Compensation [PRE] file as needed.
 When the conversion file is loaded onto a node following this one, different exposure compensation strengths may be directly tested for their impact on the final image in combination with the applied conversion.
 The Key Output Gain value under the Key tab can be used to dial in an exact exposure compensation amount.